redplanetlabs/specter/README.md

 The update function receives as arguments all the collected values followed by the navigated to value.
 So in this case `+` receives the value of the :b key followed by the value of the :a key, and the update is performed to :a's value.

-The three built-in ways for collecting values are `VAL`, `val-selector`, and `val-selector-one`. `VAL` just adds whatever element it's currently on to the value list, while `val-selector` and `val-selector-one` take in a selector to navigate to the desired value. `val-selector` works just like `select` by finding a sequence of values, while `val-selector-one` expects to only navigate to a single value.
+The three built-in ways for collecting values are `VAL`, `collect`, and `collect-one`. `VAL` just adds whatever element it's currently on to the value list, while `collect` and `collect-one` take in a selector to navigate to the desired value. `collect` works just like `select` by finding a sequence of values, while `collect-one` expects to only navigate to a single value.

 To make your own selector, implement the `StructurePath` protocol which looks like: